 Do you need PDU’s?
 Our Professional Development Committee Needs Volunteers!!!
-Would you like to assist in creating training content for a PMI Project Management Training course?
-OR Work with a...
+Would you like to assist with our Professional Development Day (PDD) Monday, May 13th at the Century House?
+OR Facilitate...

 The PMI Upstate New York Chapter is a forum promoting the principles of the PMI through networking with other project managers, sharing project experiences, providing and receiving training and...

 PMI Global tracks all PDU activity for all chapters.
 The Continuing Certification Requirements System (CCRS) will impact the way each certified PMI member qualifies to maintain the certification and...

 Wednesday, April 18, 2018